Skip to main content

 4. Blaak EE, et al. Impact of postprandial glycemia on health and prevention of disease.
 Obes Rev. 2012;13(10):923-984.
 Reviewing the mechanisms by which glucose variability drives chronic disease.

 Medical Disclaimer: This resource provides clinical context for educational purposes.
 In the world of precision medicine, there is no "one size fits all."
 The right supplement treatment plan must be matched to your unique lab work, physiology, and performance goals.
-Consult Dr. Ash to determine if this approach is right for you, especially if you have chronic health conditions or are taking prescription medications.
+Consult Dr. Ash to determine if this approach is right for you, particularly if you have chronic health conditions or are taking prescription medications.

 Frequently Asked Questions